-Fosselman's Turns 100 — And Plans A New Ice Cream Shop In Glendora
+Fosselman's Turns 100 — And Opens A New Ice Cream Shop In Glendora

 Everything old is new again.
-In the midst of an ice cream renaissance with posh scooperies opening in neighborhood after neighborhood, we're about to get more sweetness.
-Sometime this fall, the unremarkably named The Ice Cream Shop will open in downtown Glendora but unlike many upstarts, this ice creamery has a pedigree.
+In the midst of an ice cream renaissance with posh scooperies popping up in neighborhood after neighborhood, we just got more sweetness thanks to the unremarkably named The Ice Cream Shop, which recently opened in downtown Glendora.
+Unlike many upstarts, this ice creamery has a pedigree.

 Its owner, Mike Fosselman, is a member of the family that founded and still runs Fosselman's Ice Cream, an Alhambra-based company that has been supplying patrons with delicious frozen flavors since 1919.
-The Ice Cream Shop promises to be a sleeker, trendier extension of the brand, serving the same ice cream that has made the family famous.
+The Ice Cream Shop is a sleeker, trendier extension of the brand, serving the same ice cream that has made the family famous.

-2019 has been a big year for Fosselman's.
+2019 was a big year for Fosselman's.
 To celebrate their centennial, Mike's brothers, Chris and John, who co-own the company, decided to redecorate their flagship store with archival family photos.
-While most new ice cream shops feature white brick walls and bright poppy colors for maximum 'grammability, Fosselman's has doubled down in its small town, old timey aesthetic.
+While most new ice cream shops feature white brick walls and bright, poppy colors for maximum 'grammability, Fosselman's has doubled down on its small town, old timey aesthetic.
 It seems to be working.
 On a recent summer day, the shop on Main St. in Alhambra, was packed as people dug into sundaes topped with nuts and cones dripping with butterscotch.

 "My dad's big saying was 'Make it so good they can't resist it,'" John Fosselman says.
 For a century, the business has been doing just that.